adrian-enspired/exceptable-java/README.md

 Signals can also define _context_ classes for any error case, which allows you to provide runtime information with more details about what went wrong - for example, classnames, inputs/arguments, and other stateful information that can help with handling the error.

 Each Signal is associated with a particular Exception type, and can construct an exception where needed.

-## Exceptions

-Exceptable's basic Exception types extend from java's built-in Exceptions (e.g., `red.enspi.exceptable.signal.RuntimeException` extends from `java.lang.RuntimeException`), so code that isn't aware of Exceptables can still catch classes of exceptions in a sensible way.
-You can build your own custom types "from scratch," but it's generally best to extend from one of these "base" Exceptables.

 ## Usage